Best Affordable Soundbars Android Central 2020

 - Lack of smart home integration

-Majority has created a compelling soundbar with the Ben Nevis II thanks to its HDMI-ARC support, and wireless subwoofer.
+Wohome has created a surprising sound bar with the S28 thanks to its dual-subwoofers and Bluetooth 5.0.

 Soundbars come in all different shapes and sizes, and there are ways to use soundbars that one may not have thought of before.
-Plus, you don't need to throw cash at the problem of improving your home stereo system anymore with picks under $100 like the TaoTronics Soundbar TT-SK019.
-With this soundbar, you get a built-in subwoofer, Bluetooth 4.2, and a great stereo experience to improve your movie nights.
+Plus, you don't need to throw cash at the problem of improving your home stereo system anymore with picks under $100 like the TaoTronics TT-SK026 Soundbar.
+With this soundbar, you get a 360-degrees of sound, Bluetooth 5.0, and a great stereo experience to improve your movie nights.

 When you dive into the budget market, there are definitely corners to be cut, and it's evidenced by issues like lack of HDMI ARC support or an external subwoofer.
 Other omissions include the lack of smart home integration, which could leave you looking elsewhere for a soundbar.